Ishaan28malik/Get-Dev-Resources/Designer-Resources/Design-tools.md

 UI design patterns.
 Each pattern comes with fully interactive examples, downloadable source code and can be used on mobile devices.

-9. ColorZilla
-Advanced color and style tools and goodies for web developers and graphic designers.

 ## Color

 - [Coolors](https://coolors.co/) The super fast color schemes generator!